felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 find out.

 In 2013, I attended my first laboratory course at college.
 Computational Physics.
-Our first lab was to compile a "hello world" program in C. *Cool, I guess.*
+Our first lab was to compile a "hello world" program in C (as physicists, we had a lot to learn about programming). *Cool, I guess.*

-The second lab is to compute gravitational interactions between the earth and the moon.
+The second lab was to compute gravitational interactions between the earth and the moon.
 The third one was to compute and plot fractals from a random walkers model.
 The fourth one was to simulate the spread of diseases in population of random walkers.
 The fifth one was to simulate cars in traffic...